SuslikV/oxy_p/README.md

 data that needs to be sent.
 Driver buffers this data and starts asynchronous transfer.
 If new transfer requested from MCU, driver waits until previous transfer will complete.
 If transfer stalled - driver resets the TWI hardware block of the MCU.
-Important messages re-sends automatically in case of bus failures.
+Important messages are resend automatically in case of bus failures.

 #### Big-endian vs Little-endian